rockettheme/docs/Docs/wordpress/themes/diametric/demo_showcase.md

 * Leaving everything else at its default setting, select **Save**.

 #### Text
 The third Text widget is just like the other three.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-center">